allan-tulane/sp25-assignment-01-sbareirosanchez/assignment-01.md

   - 3a.
 (7 pts) First, implement an iterative, sequential version of `longest_run` in `main.py`.

   - 3b.
 (4 pts) What is the Work and Span of this implementation?

-.
-.
-.
-.
-.
-.
-.
-.
-.
+- The work is the total number of operations performed.
+Since we are iterating through the array once, the work is porportional to the size of the array, which is O(n), where n is the length of the array.
+- The span is the longest chain of dependent operations.
+Since this function only uses a single loop and no nested operations, there are no parallel dependencies.
+The span is constant, or O(1).

   - 3c.
 (7 pts) Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
 This is analogous to our implementation of `sum_list_recursive`.
 To do so, you will need to think about how to combine partial solutions from each recursive call.
 Make use of the provided class `Result`.